Easily Convert Carats to Stones for Jewelry Weight

 The carat originated from the carob seeds used in balance scales to weigh gems.
 Stones, historically used in British measurements, represent a larger weight, with 1 stone defined as 14 pounds.

-In the UK, stones are often used in weighing larger gemstones, especially in the context of jewelry trade.
+In the UK, stones are frequently used in weighing larger gemstones, In the context of jewelry trade.
 The carat remains standard for smaller gems.

 In the US, carats are the primary measurement for gemstones, while stones are less common, mainly recognized in historical contexts.